Trustroots/trustroots/docs/Development-Getting-Started.md

 ## Where to start?

+Suppose you've already dropped by at [volunteer chat](Volunteer-Chat.md) at this point and if you haven't, you should!

-First of all, [get the application running](https://developers.trustroots.org/Install.html) and perhaps familiarise yourself little bit more with [development documentation](https://developers.trustroots.org/).
+Then the first step is to [get the application running](Install.html) and perhaps familiarise yourself little bit more with rest of the [documentation](https://manual.trustroots.org).

 [Easy issues](https://github.com/Trustroots/trustroots/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy) are a great place to start work.
 These should be issues which are fairly easily fixable.

 Hopefully with a little diving into the code, you should be able to find and fix one or two of these issues.
 If you're just starting out with the code, these are a great way to contribute something really useful very quickly.

 Adding more significant features, major refactoring, and so on are typically handled by more experienced developers in the team.

-Contact us so that you can join the chatter over at Slack and introduce yourself. 🙂 See [developers.trustroots.org](https://developers.trustroots.org/) for details.

-_Thanks for helping out, we really appreciate it!_

 ## Further studying